-Global citizenship is closely linked with the notions of international-mindedness and intercultural understanding.
+Global citizenship is closely linked with an international-mindset and intercultural understanding.
 We want our students to have a world perspective that is balanced and informed.
 We want them to genuinely care about the future of humankind and develop a basic framework for understanding the complexities of our global society, which is no small task!
 It requires students to be able to consider multiple perspectives, critically examine the costs and benefits of different options, and then to have the courage to take action.

-One way we do this is in our academic unit planning.
-Each unit of study includes the element 'global citizenship,' which asks the teacher to link the concepts of multilingualism and intercultural understanding to the other aims of the unit.
-They look at the identified curriculum standards, knowledge and skills, and try to identify natural connections that lend themselves easily to the idea of global citizenship.
-Teachers strive to answer the question: What connections can I facilitate to help students understand we are all connected and interdependent?
+Each unit of study includes the element 'global citizenship,' where teachers link the concepts of multilingualism and intercultural understanding to the other aims of the unit.
+Using identified curriculum standards, knowledge and skills, teachers identify natural connections to global citizenship.